rjmccall/swift-evolution/visions/accessors.md

 > Note:  Swift’s implementation of borrowed arguments uses “bitwise borrowing” in many cases, which avoids introducing extra indirection by directly sharing the representation of the value rather than just sharing a pointer.
 The goal is that ensure that borrowing is never less efficient than copying.
 We are exploring whether a similar idea can work for `borrow` accessors; abstraction may sometimes make it impossible.

-### `modify`
+### `yield inout`

-Unlike `read`, `modify` is broadly useful despite being a coroutine. `modify` and `mutate` allow modification accesses to potentially work on values in-place rather than requiring them to be copied.
+Unlike `yield`, `yield inout` is broadly useful despite being a coroutine. `yield inout` and `mutate` allow modification accesses to potentially work on values in-place rather than requiring them to be copied.
 This is very important for many types, including data structures like `String`, `Array`, and `Dictionary`, as well as any other large or non-copyable type.

-There are two principal exceptions where there's no reason to provide either `modify` or `mutate`:
+There are two principal exceptions where there's no reason to provide either `yield inout` or `mutate`:

 - The value type is truly trivial to copy, such as a simple `Int`, `Double`, or `Bool`.

-- The `modify` would just be equivalent to the `get`/`yield`/`set` pattern that Swift can automatically synthesize.
+- The `yield inout` would just be equivalent to the `get`/yield/`set` pattern that Swift can automatically synthesize.
 This includes cases such as when the old value needs to be copied before the modification in order to compare values after the modification is complete.

-The efficient pattern for transformed values that doesn't work with `read` because it's a nonmutating method *does* generally work for `modify`, which is typically `mutating`. `Dictionary` uses exactly this trick internally.
+The efficient pattern for transformed values that doesn't work with `yield` because it's a nonmutating method *does* generally work for `yield inout`, which is typically `mutating` and therefore does not need to concern itself with simultaneous accesses. `Dictionary` uses exactly this trick internally.

-`mutate` is more efficient than `modify` when it's possible to define.
+`mutate` is more efficient than `yield inout` when it's possible to define.
 However, when writing memory-safe code, `mutate` generally requires the memory being referenced to behave like a value-semantics component of the containing value type:

 - the memory can only be accessed during some kind of access to the containing value, and